 Figure 10.1: Illustration of return distribution and measures of risk.

 In the following, we describe in detail variations of downside risk, VaR, CVaR, and drawdown.
-As will be discussed later, drawdown is fundamentally different from all other measures in that it is not invariant to the order of the returns.
+As will be discussed later, drawdown is fundamentally different from all the other measures in that it is not invariant to the order of the returns.

-10.2.1 Downside risk
+10.2.1 Downside Risk

 Downside risk generally refers to risk measures that quantify the losses below a certain threshold.
 A number of studies indicate that downside risk measures are more meaningful than symmetric measures such as the variance or volatility (Ang et al., 2006; Estrada, 2006).
 Nevertheless, if the distribution of returns is not sufficiently asymmetric, downside risk measures may not withstand scrutiny in terms of providing an advantage over the variance or volatility (Grootveld and Hallerbach, 1999).

 The variance of the return random variable \(R\) is \[ \sigma^2 = \E\left[(R - \mu)^2\right], \] where \(\mu = \E[R]\) is the mean.
-The semivariance (SV) is similarly defined but only taking into account when the random variable is below the mean: \[\begin{equation} \textm{SV} = \E\left[\left((\mu - R)^+\right)^2\right], \tag{10.1} \end{equation}\] where the operator \((\cdot)^+ = \textm{max}(0, \cdot)\) only keeps the nonnegative part.
+The semi-variance (SV) is similarly defined but only taking into account when the random variable is below the mean: \[\begin{equation} \textm{SV} = \E\left[\left((\mu - R)^+\right)^2\right], \tag{10.1} \end{equation}\] where the operator \((\cdot)^+ = \textm{max}(0, \cdot)\) only keeps the nonnegative part.

 LPM

-The lower partial moment (LPM) is generalization of the semivariance (Bawa, 1975; Fishburn, 1977): \[\begin{equation} \textm{LPM}_\alpha = \E\left[\left((\tau - R)^+\right)^\alpha\right], \tag{10.2} \end{equation}\] where the parameter \(\tau\) is termed the disaster level (minimum acceptable return) and the parameter \(\alpha\) reflects the investor’s feeling about falling short of \(\tau\), namely, \(\alpha>1\) naturally fits a risk-averse investor, \(\alpha=1\) corresponds to a neutral investor, and \(0<\alpha<1\) is suitable for risk-seeking behavior.
+The lower partial moment (LPM) is a generalization of the semi-variance (Bawa, 1975; Fishburn, 1977): \[\begin{equation} \textm{LPM}_\alpha = \E\left[\left((\tau - R)^+\right)^\alpha\right], \tag{10.2} \end{equation}\] where the parameter \(\tau\) is termed the disaster level (minimum acceptable return) and the parameter \(\alpha\) reflects the investor’s feeling about falling short of \(\tau\), namely, \(\alpha>1\) naturally fits a risk-averse investor, \(\alpha=1\) corresponds to a neutral investor, and \(0<\alpha<1\) is suitable for risk-seeking behavior.

 By changing the parameters \(\alpha\) and \(\tau\) in (10.2) most downside measures used in practice can be formed.
-For instance, setting \(\alpha=2\) and \(\mu = \E[R]\) yields the semivariance (10.1).
+For instance, setting \(\alpha=2\) and \(\mu = \E[R]\) yields the semi-variance (10.1).

 In the same way that in the traditional modern portfolio theory it is common to plot the mean–volatility trade-off achieved by portfolios (see Section 7.1.1 in Chapter 7 for details), we can similarly plot the mean–risk trade-off where the risk is given by \(\textm{LPM}_\alpha^{1/\alpha}\).

-10.2.2 Tail measures: VaR, CVaR, and EVaR
+10.2.2 Tail Measures: VaR, CVaR, and EVaR

 Tail measures, as the name indicates, focus on the tail of the distribution.
 They are typically defined in terms of the loss, which can be taken as the opposite of the portfolio return \(R = \w^\T\bm{r}\): \[ \xi = - \w^\T\bm{r}. \]

-The value-at-risk (VaR) as a risk measure was proposed in the early 1990s by J. P. Morgan and denotes the maximum loss with a specified confidence level (McNeil et al., 2015): \[\begin{equation} \textm{VaR}_{\alpha} = \textm{inf}\left\{\xi_0:\textm{Pr}\left[\xi\leq\xi_0\right] \ge \alpha\right\}, \tag{10.3} \end{equation}\] where \(\alpha\) is the confidence level, e.g., \(\alpha=0.95\) for 95%.
+The value-at-risk (VaR) as a risk measure was proposed in the early 1990s by J. P. Morgan and denotes the maximum loss with a specified confidence level (McNeil et al., 2015): \[\begin{equation} \textm{VaR}_{\alpha} = \textm{inf}\left\{\xi_0:\textm{Pr}\left[\xi\leq\xi_0\right] \ge \alpha\right\}, \tag{10.3} \end{equation}\] where \(\alpha\) is the confidence level, for example, \(\alpha=0.95\) for 95%.
 In other words, \(\textm{VaR}_{\alpha}\) is the quantile function \(q_\alpha(F)\) for the distribution function \(F\) (defined as \(F(x_0) = \textm{Pr}[x \le x_0]\)).
-However, this measure does not consider the distribution shape of losses exceeding the VaR, is nonconvex, and is not a coherent measure (lacks the subadditivity property) (McNeil et al., 2015).
+However, this measure does not consider the distribution shape of losses exceeding the VaR, is nonconvex, and is not a coherent measure (it lacks the subadditivity property) (McNeil et al., 2015).

-The conditional value-at-risk (CVaR), also called expected shortfall (ES) and expected tail loss (ETL), builds on the VaR by taking into account the shape of the losses exceeding the VaR through the average: \[\begin{equation} \textm{CVaR}_{\alpha} = \E\left[\xi \mid \xi\geq\textm{VaR}_{\alpha}\right]. \tag{10.4} \end{equation}\] The CVaR is a coherent risk measure and therefore it satisfies several desirable properties (Rockafellar and Uryasev, 2002).
+The conditional value-at-risk (CVaR), also called expected shortfall (ES) and expected tail loss (ETL), builds on the VaR by taking into account the shape of the losses exceeding the VaR through the average: \[\begin{equation} \textm{CVaR}_{\alpha} = \E\left[\xi \mid \xi\geq\textm{VaR}_{\alpha}\right]. \tag{10.4} \end{equation}\] The CVaR is a coherent risk measure and therefore satisfies several desirable properties (Rockafellar and Uryasev, 2002).

 The entropic VaR (EVaR) is the tightest possible upper bound that can be obtained from the Chernoff inequality for the VaR (Ahmadi-Javid, 2012): \[\begin{equation} \textm{EVaR}_{\alpha} = \underset{z>0}{\textm{inf}}\left\{z^{-1}\;\textm{log}\left(\frac{1}{1-\alpha}\E\left[\textm{exp}(z\xi)\right]\right)\right\}. \tag{10.5} \end{equation}\] The EVaR is also a coherent risk measure (Ahmadi-Javid, 2012) and satisfies other properties, such as strong monotonicity (Ahmadi-Javid and Fallah-Tafti, 2019).